Montreal Food Tour: Restaurants, Markets and Typical Food

 Secret culinary spots in Montreal

-Those who live here know their neighbors and like to have a chat with their baker while shopping.
-The conversation often revolves around what new products the competitor in the next neighborhood is offering.
-In an article about Montreal attractions for foodies, I read about "the war between two bagel shops."
+Those who live here know their neighbors and enjoy a chat with their baker while shopping.
+They might discuss what new products the competitor in the next neighborhood is offering.
+In an article about Montreal's foodie attractions, I read about "the war between two bagel shops."

 Montreal Bagels are part of a Montreal Food Tour

 Ruby shows us the Fairmount Bagel bakery.
-The huge selection of bagels demonstrates the baker's creativity.
-There are bagels with onions, garlic, and sesame seeds—all baked with dark flour, or with poppy seeds and white flour.
-There are New York-style pretzels, cinnamon bagels, and bagels with blueberries or cranberries.
-The selection is virtually endless.
-And always good.
+The huge selection of bagels proves the baker's ingenuity.
+There are bagels with onions, with garlic, with sesame seeds – all baked with dark flour, or with poppy seeds and white flour.
+There are New York-style pretzels, bagels with cinnamon, with blueberries, or cranberries.
+The selection is practically endless.
+And always delicious.

 What we are definitely looking for in vain is a supermarket that sells everything.
 You can only find them in the big malls.
 "But I don't go shopping there," says Ruby.
 "I know what I like and what I want.
 I go to my charcuterie, where I can get exactly the sausage I want.
 For the cheese that I love, I even drive across town to the Atwater Market on the other side of the city center."
 Not a short journey, as we discover ourselves.
 Those who live here are careful about what they cook and with what.